jordiup/3200PROJECT/README.md

 ## Database

 The database information is specified in letter_extraction/settings.py.
-Make sure you have PostgreSQL installed (refer to the django_postgres_install.txt file on GitHub if you need to install).
-You will most likely need to change your port to 5432 (I am running two PostgreSQL servers).
-You will also need to create a database called testdb in your PostgreSQL instance for this to work.
-Note: the db.sqlite3 file does nothing.
+Make sure to change the DATABASE info to your Postgres server installation!

 ## Models